yawnoc/constituents-extraction/exponentially-modified-gaussian.md

 ## Derivation from first principles

-The only way to be satisfied is to derive something yourself.
+The only way to be satisfied is to derive it yourself.

 ### Definition of exponentially modified Gaussian with unit area